-Third-party service providers and due diligence
+Third-party service providers

+and due diligence

 We use ESG specialists such as MSCI, Sustainalytics, and Institutional Shareholder Services (ISS) for ESG research, quantitative data and scoring.
 A thorough due diligence process is in place for the selection of these providers, involving quantitative experts as well as investment and risk teams, and we regularly meet with the providers to review, propose or challenge methodological evolutions.
-We are comprehensive data.
+We are particularly attentive to the limitations of methodologies reported by issuers, linked to the unavailability of comparable, comprehensive data.